yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 Depending on your shell configuration, it may show you the current directory at any given time.

-Before we get into other commands, lets break down some syntax.
+Before we get into other commands, let's break down some syntax.

 ## Command syntax

-All terminal commands follow the same general convention.
+All terminal commands follow the same general convention, which can be similar to a sentence.

 ```
 commandName -flags parameters